tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 <https://elixirforum.com/t/can-a-genserver-state-be-too-big-and-general-application-architecture/469/3>:

-GenServers should be used for runtime organization - not code organization: implement your logic in dedicated modules and use these modules from inside GenServers.
+GenServers (and processes in general) should be used for runtime organization (running different tasks separately) - not code organization: required logic must be implemented in dedicated modules which are used from inside GenServers.

 Agent
 -----